-Hairston Family Beaver Creek PlantationThe Hairston family is said to be from the Dumfries area of Scotland.
-Handwriting from 17th century Scotland is often difficult to read, but there are Hairstanes, Hairstains, Hairstones, Harestons, Herstaines, Hairstens, Harston, Hairsteins, Hairstons, etc. listed in old records.
-Dumfries Customs & Excise documents indicate a William Hairstanes was in the Tobacco trade with the American Colonies in 1721.
+Hairston Family Beaver Creek PlantationPeter Hairston and his family are said to be from the Dumfries area of Scotland.
+Hairstanes, Hairstains, Hairstones, Harestons, Herstaines, Hairstens, Harston, Hairsteins, Hairstons, etc. are listed in old records.
+Dumfries Customs & Excise documents indicate William Hairstanes was in the Tobacco trade with the American Colonies in 1721.

 There is a 1726 farm lease between "Peter Hairstons" and Sir Robert Adair in Antrim County, Ireland.
 Peter was living in Straidnahanna, Bellyclair, a few miles North of Belfast.
 Peter and his family probably came to America during the 1727/1728 Irish drought.
 Documents found in Ireland.

-Peter Hairston was living in Lancaster County, Pennsylvania from about 1729 to 1739 at three different locations.
+Peter Hairston lived in Lancaster County, Pennsylvania from about 1729 to 1739 at three different locations.
 Between 1739 and 1741 Peter and his family moved to Goochland County, Virginia with the Michael Woods group.
 Peter Hairston first appears in a 1741 road request in Goochland County.

 Many stories have been handed down through the years that are not based on known records.
 As an example, these stories mention that Peter Hairston's wife was an "Irish Lady Of Rank".
+Did his wife or a daughter die on the trip to America?
 How many children did they have?
+Did he have a son named Peter?
+Did a daughter marry a Shelly or Shelby?
 Is the travel trunk at Cooleemee the trunk that Peter used coming to America?

 1. Did “Peter the Immigrant” or his sons fight in the Battle of Culloden, 1746?
 Answer is No.

-These writers probably did not have the benefit of the following information:
+The above writers probably did not have the following information:

 1. Peter Hairston is listed on a land lease in Antrim County, Ireland in 1726